semantic-machines/veda-client/API.md

 - Date, RegExp, Promise not wrapped

 **Note on array reactivity:**
-Array index assignment IS reactive when effects track specific indices.
-This is fine-grained reactivity - effects only re-run when they access properties that change.
-See [REACTIVITY.md](./REACTIVITY.md#fine-grained-array-reactivity) for details.
+Array index assignment IS reactive through the Proxy set trap.
+However, this is **fine-grained reactivity** - effects only re-run when properties they actually read change.
+An effect that reads `items[0]` will re-run when index 0 changes, but NOT when you push a new item (unless the effect also reads array length or other indices).
+See [REACTIVITY.md - Fine-Grained Array Reactivity](./REACTIVITY.md#fine-grained-array-reactivity) for detailed explanation.

 ### `computed<T>(getter: () => T)`